Know your air 24/7

 How can AirTrack help me improve my health and fitness?

 Research shows that air pollution can reduce athletic performance.
 AirTrack helps you identify cleaner routes and optimise workout times to improve your performance.
-Check our Articles page for the latest scientific research.
+Check our Articles and Knowledge page for the latest scientific research.

 We do not aim to discourage outdoor activity - quite the opposite!
 AirTrack is designed to empower you with information, not scare you.
 It provides realistic recommendations to help you reduce pollution exposure without compromising on fitness and activity.